Table of Contents

 a.
 Notice of Consolidation

 On the Notice of Consolidation, a Contractor must indicate the name of proposed Adjudicator.
-After the consolidated case is created on ODACC’s Custom System, the Parties to the consolidation will engage in the Adjudicator Selection Process.
-As Parties log in to ODACC’s Custom System and access the new consolidated case, they will be re-directed to the Adjudicator Selection Screen, a screenshot of which is available below (at Figure 10).
+After the consolidated adjudication is created on ODACC’s Custom System, the Parties to the consolidation will engage in the Adjudicator Selection Process.
+As Parties log in to ODACC’s Custom System and access the new consolidated adjudication, they will be re-directed to the Adjudicator Selection page, a screenshot of which is available below (at Figure 10).

-On the Adjudicator Selection Screen, the Parties can select one of the following three options:
+On the Adjudicator Selection page, the Parties can select one of the following three options:

 1. “I agree to the Adjudicator suggested by [Name of Party] to conduct the adjudication.”

-- After all Parties agree on an Adjudicator, the proposed Adjudicator will receive an email asking the Adjudicator whether he or she consents to conduct the adjudication.
-Further details about obtaining an Adjudicator’s consents are outlined at: Obtaining an Adjudicator’s Consent.
+- If all Parties agree on an Adjudicator, the proposed Adjudicator will receive an email asking the Adjudicator whether he or she consents to conduct the adjudication.
+Further details about obtaining an Adjudicator’s consent are outlined at: Obtaining an Adjudicator’s Consent.

 2. “I request ODACC to appoint an Adjudicator to conduct the adjudication.”